tawanaj/tawanaj.github.io/_posts/2024-07-19-home-is-where-its-at.markdown

  It got me thinking about my own home ownership journey, the stress, the joy, the frustrations, the fears, the beauty, the bravery, the inconveniences, the opportunities, the tax breaks, the financial burden at times, all of it.

  Amidst all the peaks and valleys in the journey, I would not change a single thing.
 My home has truly become my safe haven.
 Every room has my own decorative touch to it.
-All my plant children were carefully curated to fit the aesthetic.
+All my plant children were carefully curated to fit my aesthetic.
 After travel, a long day, being around tiny humans, or just because, there's nothing I long for more, than to come home.

  There's nothing like having a cup of tea in the morning, sitting in my recliner in my backyard as the sun rises.
 There's a quiet all around.
 The birds are chirping.
 Grass is grassing.
 I'm filled with such gratitude in my heart that compels me to pray prayers of thanksgiving and praise to my God.
 There's a stillness that comes over me that I cant quite put into words.
 My only hope is that everyone gets to have this experience.